This document is here to guide you in helping translate pacman messages, libalpm messages, and the manual pages for the entire pacman package.

 git clone https://gitlab.archlinux.org/pacman/pacman.git

 We need to first update the main message catalog file.
-Navigate into either the
+Navigate into either

-directory depending on which translation you wish to
+on which translation you wish to work on first, and execute the following

-Next, update your specific language’s translation file:
+command to update your specific language’s translation file

 At this point, you can do the translation.
 To submit your changes, either email

-file to the mailing-list with [translation] in the subject, or
+the new .po file to the mailing-list with [translation] in the subject, or

-submit a Git-formatted patch (please do not include any .pot
+submit a Git-formatted patch (please do not include any .pot file changes).

-As a shortcut, all translation files (including .pot
+As a shortcut, all translation files (including .pot files) can be updated

 with the following command: